-- Consolidated Non-Financial Statement (drawn up annually) the most recent report is available on the Group's website; - CDP Climate Change questionnaire CDP is a global non-profit that runs the world's leading environmental disclosure platform.
-In 2023, the Group achieved, for the first year, the highest rating (A) for its transparency on Group's strategy and actions to mitigate climate risks, which incorporates recommendations from the Task Force on Climaterelated Financial Disclosures (TCFD).
-The most recent report is available on the CDP website;

-TCFD - since 2021 Moncler has been voluntarily reporting on business risks linked to climate change, assessed according to the recommendations of the Financial Stability Board's Task Force on Climate-related Financial Disclosures (TCFD): Governance, Strategy, Risk Management, Metrics and Targets.
-For more information on our climate risk analysis developed in line with TCFD recommendations please see the Group's website.
+- Consolidated Sustainability Statement (drawn up annually) the most recent report is available on the Group's website; - CDP Climate Change questionnaire CDP is a global non-profit that runs the world's leading environmental disclosure platform.
+In 2024, the Group received the top score (A) for the second consecutive year and has been confirmed on the Climate "A list" by CDP, for its transparency on Group's strategy and actions to mitigate climate risks, which incorporates recommendations from the Task Force on Climaterelated Financial Disclosures (TCFD).
+The most recent report is available on the Groups' website; - TCFD since 2021 Moncler has been voluntarily reporting on business risks linked to climate change, assessed according to the recommendations of the Financial Stability Board's Task Force on Climate-related Financial Disclosures (TCFD): Governance, Strategy, Risk Management, Metrics and Targets.
+For more information on the Group's climate risk analysis developed in line with TCFD recommendations please see the Group's website.

-In the awareness that the fight against climate change is not a destination, but a process of continuous improvement, the Moncler Group set a dedicated email address to collect feedback from all its stakeholders on environmental issues, including climate change, and can be reached at: sussainability@moncler.com.
+In the awareness that the fight against climate change is not a destination, but a process of continuous improvement, the Moncler Group set a dedicated email address to collect feedback from all its stakeholders on environmental issues, including climate change, and can be reached at: sustainability@moncler.com.

-The Group's Consolidated Non-Financial Statement is prepared in accordance with articles 3 and 4 of the Legislative Decree no. 254 December 30, 2016 and "Global Reporting Initiative Sustainability Reporting Standards" ("GRI Standards"), and discloses sustainability related qualitative and quantitative information, including scope 1, 2 and 3 GHG emissions, that have been reviewed by an independent auditor in the context of the limited assurance engagement of the NFS according to ISAE 3000 Revised standard.
+The Moncler Group's 2024 Consolidated Sustainability Statement is prepared in compliance with Legislative Decree no. 125 of 6 September 2024 and the European Sustainability Reporting Standards (ESRS), and discloses sustainability related qualitative and quantitative information, including scope 1, 2 and 3 GHG emissions, that have been reviewed by an independent auditor in the context of the limited assurance engagement of the Consolidated Sustainability Statement according to the assurance standard "Principio di Attestazione della Rendicontazione di Sostenibilità - SSAE (Italia)".